 Psalm 77 is an ancient hymn attributed to a great singer within King David’s worship team, Asaph.
 He was not just a gifted psalmist like David, but a prophet (I Chronicles 29:30).
 From the words in the Psalm, it is evident that it comes from a place of anguish.
 The lyrics echo the feelings many of us have felt and yelled out to God in our moments of struggle.
-But the Psalm ends in an unexpected way considering the suffering of the singer.
+But this grief psalm ends in an unexpected way considering the suffering of the singer.

 The Rise in Popularity of Psalm 77